 About the Tasks That You Will Perform .
+29

-29 Impute Missing Values .
-29 Transform Variables 31 Analyze with a Logistic Regression Model .
-33 Analyze with a User-Specified Neural Network Model .
-37 Analyze with an Automatically Selected Neural Network Model .
-39
+Impute Missing Values .
+29

+Transform Variables 31

+Analyze with a Logistic Regression Model .
+33

+Analyze with a Neural Network Model .
+36

 You have just modeled the input data using decision trees, which are nonparametric.
-As part of your analysis, you will now perform the following tasks in order to also model the data using parametric methods:
+As part of your analysis, you now perform the following tasks in order to also model the data using parametric methods:

-- You will impute values to use as replacements for missing values that are in the input data.
+- You impute values to use as replacements for missing values that are in the input data.
 Regressions and neural networks would otherwise ignore missing values, which would decrease the amount of data that you use in the models and lower their predictive power. - 2.
-You will transform input variables to make the usual assumptions of regression more appropriate for the input data. - 3.
-You will model the input data using logistic regression, a statistical method with which your management is familiar. - 4.
-You will model the input data using neural networks, which are more flexible than logistic regression (and more complicated).
-In SAS Enterprise Miner, there are two nodes for development of neural network models.
-In this example, you will use both.
+You transform input variables to make the usual assumptions of regression more appropriate for the input data. - 3.
+You model the input data using logistic regression, a statistical method with which your management is familiar. - 4.
+You model the input data using neural networks, which are more flexible than logistic regression (and more complicated).